tomogwen/LitGPT/README.md

 ```
 scripts/slurm.sh
 ```
-This script will generates and submit a slurm submission using `sbatch`.
+This script will generate and submit a slurm submission using `sbatch`.
 Generating the script dynamically allows resource requests to be set once at the top of the file, then passed to both slurm (to allocate resources) and Lightning (to utilise them).